Diagnosis at Your Fingertips

 Currently, POC devices face many challenges; most of these challenges are similar to those in sensors and assays.
 One factor that needs to be considered is specificity because it describes how accurate the test is against false positives; this is always a challenge because molecules exhibit similar characteristics and they may be able to trick the test in thinking something is there when there really is nothing.
 Sensitivity of the test is also another factor that needs to be considered.
 It measures what concentration of sample needs to be present to turn the test into a positive result.
 Sensitivity and specificity are usually trade-off metrics, meaning increasing one will reduce the other.
 So sensitivity and specificity of a device must be tuned to a specific application.

 In addition, medical devices face a higher level of scrutiny for good reason.
 There are rules and regulations that protect the public from gathering false data about their health.
 But innovations in the realm of biosensors are giving POC devices a good run.
-At U of T, many labs are designing POC diagnostic devices.
+At the University of Toronto (U of T), many labs are designing POC diagnostic devices.
 One lab that has gained a lot of ground in this area is the Wheeler Microfluidics Lab; it is testing its POC devices in developing countries in hopes to aid medical staff in the diagnosis of different diseases.